croservices/cro/docs/reference/cro-http-message.md

 The `set-body` method can be used to set the body.
 The `Cro::HTTP::Message` will typically then reach either a `Cro::HTTP::ResponseSerializer` (servers) or `Cro::HTTP::RequestSerializer` (clients), which call `body-byte-stream`.
-At this point, an instance of `Cro::HTTP::BodySerializerSelector` will be used to pick a `Cro::HTTP::BodySerializer` to use.
+At this point, an instance of `Cro::BodySerializerSelector` will be used to pick a `Cro::BodySerializer` to use.
 Applications can change the selector in order to add extra body serializers at any point before the message is serialized to be sent over the network.